 Please go to council support for afghan resettlement.

 Councils play a key role in working with partners and communities in providing resettled refugees with the help and support they need to successfully integrate in their new communities.
 Things to consider when setting up or reviewing your resettlement programme are included in our publications Syrian refugee resettlement - a guide for local authorities and Resettling refugees: support after the first year - a guide for local authorities.
 More information including good practice examples are included in the Refugee Resettlement Programme Knowledge Hub group.

 The Home Secretary reaffirmed in June 2019 governments’ ongoing commitment to the resettlement of refugees under a new combined programme.
 The priority will remain to the most vulnerable refugees, identified and referred by UNHCR.
 The scheme will have a broader geographical focus beyond the current Middle East and North Africa region, although the cohort arriving in the UK is unlikely to significantly change.
 The Community Sponsorship scheme will continue and a new process for emergency resettlement will provide a faster route to the UK when necessary.
-Councils were asked to submit their offer of places for 2021 onwards to their RSMPs, with the scheme subsequently paused as a result of the pandemic.

 Local authorities should contact their Regional Strategic Migration Partnership (RSMP) for more advice or if they are interested in participating in any of the programmes detailed on this page.